Le-Jared/PropertyLah/README.md

 ## Features

 - **Property and Tenant Tracking:** PropertyLah makes tracking your properties and tenants simple and efficient.
+Includes auto-complete function for adding of location.

 - **Google Maps:** Provides a map for the location of all properties for easy tracking as well as directions to the property.